The Tapestry Room. The Tapestry Room was formed as part of the west wing extension by architect Robert Weir-Schultz.

-It was specifically designed to house four early 18th century Flemish tapestries, acquired by the 5th Earl of Dumfries, two of which had previously hung in the Blue Drawing Room.
-The room is panelled with cedar wood, as a natural moth deterrent, helping to keep the tapestries free from damage.
+It was commissioned by the 3rd Marquess of Bute and was specifically designed to house four early-eighteenth-century Flemish tapestries acquired by the 5th Earl of Dumfries, two of which had previously hung in the Blue Drawing Room.
+The room was completed by the 4th Marquess, eight years after his father’s death in October 1900.

 Click on the images below to find out more.